evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ---
-description: How run the Tests in Evidently.
+description: How to generate test presets in Evidently.
 ---

-**TL;DR**: You can start with ready-made Test presets.
-You can also create custom Test Suites from 50+ individual Tests.
-All Tests have in-built defaults but can be customized.
+**TL;DR**: Pre-built test presets work out of the box without additional configuration.

 # Installation and prep